-Two organisms in particular were identified as being of exceptional concern-smallpox and anthrax.
+By far, the two of greatest concern are smallpox and anthrax.
 Both are associated with high case fatality rates when dispersed as an aerosol.
-For smallpox, it is 30%; for anthrax, above 80%.
-Both have other advantages in that they can be grown reasonably easily and in large quantities and are sturdy organisms that are resistant to destruction.
+For smallpox, the case-fatality rate is 30%; for anthrax, above 80%.
+There is no immunity against anthrax in the population and virtually none against smallpox.
+Both agents have other advantages in that they can be grown reasonably easily and in large quantities and are sturdy organisms that are resistant to destruction.

 They are thus especially suited to aerosol dissemination to reach large areas and numbers of people.
+Smallpox has the added attribute of being able to spread further from person to person.

 The working group supported the view that reserve stockpiles both of anthrax and smallpox vaccines should be produced and that a stockpile of antibiotics should be created to deal with anthrax.
 The group believed that the possible development of second generation vaccines for both diseases should be explored as a matter of urgency.
-Documents setting forth the consensus views of these experts should be published in a major national publication within the next few months.
-Other documents detailing the threat and response for at least four other agents will follow.
+Reviews of both of these diseases as well as plague have been completed and documents setting forth the consensus views of these experts will be published in a major national publication beginning in May.
+Other documents detailing the threat and response for the other agents will follow.

 Over the past year, personnel from the Hopkins Center have made more than 50 presentations, on the request of professional organizations and hospitals, to acquaint them with the realities of the threat of bioterrorism and to discuss initiatives that need to be taken.
-On 16- 17 February, a National Symposium, sponsored by the Hopkins Center, HHS and 12 other sponsoring organizations, took place in Washington.
+In February, a two-day National Symposium on bioterrorism, sponsored by the Hopkins Center, DHHS and 12 other sponsoring organizations, took place in Washington.
 It was the first of its kind directed to a public health and medical audience.
-The response was so great that registration had to be closed 10 days before the Symposium convened.
+The response was so great that registration had to be closed at some 950 participants many days before the Symposium convened.
 At this time, I believe it is reasonable to conclude that there is a markedly heightened concern and desire on the part of the medical and public health community to take a far more active role in the nation's preparedness.